Dealerdirect/guides/code-styling/bash/README.md

 ### User messaging

-- User output SHOULD be formatted to follow the Heroku output format[^2](#references).
+- User output SHOULD be formatted to follow the Heroku output format [^2](#references).

-- Warnings and errors MUST go to `STDERR`, anything than could be parsed SHOULD go to `STDOUT`.
+- Warnings and errors generated by a script MUST go to `STDERR`.
+Warnings and errors originating from command called from a script SHOULD go to `STDERR` but MAY go to `STDOUT` as external command might not follow this convention.

+- Anything than could be parsed SHOULD go to `STDOUT`.

 ### Variables

 - Unless they are single character shell specials or arrays, variables MUST be "brace-quoted" (surrounded with curly braces `{` and `}`), like this: `${variable}`.
   Specials are `$!`, `$-`, `$_`, `$?`, `$#` `$*` `$@` `$$`.

 - Global variables SHOULD be avoided.
 When global variables _are_ used they MUST be declared as `readonly` as much as possible.

 - Variables that are function-specific MUST be declared as `local`, unless `local` can not be used.
 (For instance when declaring as an associative array).
 For such cases `declare` MUST be used.

-- For the sake of clarity, read-only variables MUSt be declared using `readonly`.
+- For the sake of clarity, read-only variables MUST be declared using `readonly`.
   Read-only variables MUST NOT be declared using `declare -r`.

 - Declaration and assignment SHOULD be placed on different lines.

-- To test variables that could be undeclared dot-slash `:-` MUST be used (like this: `${variable:-}`)
+- Variables that might not be set MUST set a sensible default, which MAY be empty,using dot-slash `:-`, like this: `${variable:-}`.

+- BASH variable operators SHOULD be used rather than sub-shells or other commands.
+  For instance: instead of `echo "${variable}" | sed s/abc/xyz/g` simply use `echo "${variable//abc/xyz}"`.

 <!-- ======================================================================= -->

 ## Common pitfalls

 Some more common problems and bugs in BASH can be avoided by adhering to the following conventions:

 ### Files and folders